MicrosoftDocs/power-platform/power-platform/well-architected/reliability/monitoring-alerting-strategy.md

 ---
 title: Design a reliable monitoring and alerting strategy recommendation for Power Platform workloads
-description: Learn how to design a monitoring and alerting strategy that supports the reliability requirements of your workload.
+description: Learn how to design a monitoring and alerting strategy that supports the reliability requirements of your Power Platform workload.
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: jhaskett-msft
-ms.date: 05/10/2024
+ms.date: 05/16/2024
 ms.subservice: well-architected
 ms.topic: conceptual
 ---